devfreddy/personal-health/docs/genetics/analysis/Methylation_Analysis_v2.md

 - **Clinical Observation (Dr. Amy Yasko):** May "increase MHPG levels relative to dopamine breakdown (HVA)," suggesting increased norepinephrine/attention pathway relative to dopamine breakdown
 - **Glycine Elevation:** Common to see elevated glycine in homozygous BHMT-08 individuals
 - **Attention Function:** Potential for attention-type symptoms (not definitively established in literature; mainly clinical observation)

+**Evidence Classification:**
+*[ChatGPT labeling]* Proposed neurological and behavioral effects attributed to BHMT variants originate primarily from clinical observation and hypothesis-driven models rather than replicated clinical trials.
+While these observations may reflect real clinical patterns in some individuals, they should be interpreted as preliminary working hypotheses rather than established pharmacogenetic associations.

 **Mechanism:**
 - BHMT-08 affects the enzyme's efficiency in the methylation pathway